How many times have you complained about gastric pain?

-Pancreatitis or inflammation of the pancreas, usually presents as sharp pain in the upper abdomen that radiates towards the back and may be associated with vomiting and loose stool.
+Pancreatitis, or inflammation of the pancreas, usually presents as sharp pain in the upper abdomen that radiates towards the back and may be associated with vomiting and loose stool.

-Since gastric pain originates in upper abdomen as well, people can find it difficult to differentiate between gastric pain and pancreatitis.
+Since gastric pain originates in the upper abdomen as well, people can find it difficult to differentiate between gastric pain and pancreatitis.
 Pancreatitis is a serious condition that warrants immediate medical attention.

 Common causes behind pancreatitis are alcohol and gallbladder stones.

 The right diagnosis is key when looking for cure of gastric problems.